sisl/DeepCorrections.jl/README.md

 **Low fidelity value estimation:**

-To provide the low fidelity value function to the solver the user can use the `lowfi_values` in the constructor.
-It can be a function or an object.
+To provide the low fidelity value function to the solver the user can use the `lowfi_values` option specify when initializing the solver.
+It can be a function or a policy.
 If this is a function `f`, `f(mdp, s)` will be called to estimate the value.
-If this is an object `o`, `lowfi_values(o, mdp, s, depth)` will be called.
+If this is a policy, `actionvalues(policy, s)` will be called.
+See the documentation in `POMDPPolicies` for more details on `actionvalues`.
 The output should be a vector of size `n_actions(mdp)`.
-The actions are ordered accoring to the function `action_index` implemented by the problem writer.
+The actions are assumed to be ordered according to the function `action_index` implemented by the problem writer.

 **Correction method:**